community

-As a waterfront homeowner who is concerned about the preservation of the water quality of our lakes, river, and streams and the protection of our Elk River Chain of Lakes watershed, you are part of a community that shares these priorities.
-Read below to learn more about the organizations and resources available to assist waterfront landowners.
+Because you care about the preservation of our waters, you are part of a community that shares these priorities.
+Learn more about the organizations and resources available to assist waterfront property owners.

 Lake Associations